haskellfoundation/hs-opt-handbook.github.io/README.rst

 or use the ``autobuild.sh`` script in the scripts directory:

-You can then check the output in ``result/indexhtml`` or load that directory into whatever browser you'd like:
+You can then check the output in ``result/index.html`` or load that directory into whatever browser you'd like:

 .. code-block:: bash

    firefox result/html/index.html

+or use the ``sphinx-autobuild-wrapped.sh`` script in the scripts directory.